jessmar94/CV/README.md

 **Deliveroo** (August 2016 - July 2018)
 *Operations Manager (Aug '17 - Jul '18)*
+Management of 4 separate teams across the Operations Support department, with each team responsible for the resolution of rider issues across UKIE (~30 Agents, 4 Team Leads and 2 Operations Associates).
 *Senior Operations Associate (Jun '17 - Jul '17)*
 *Operations Associate (Aug '16 - May '17)*

 **Peppersmith** (April 2016 - July 2016)
 *Operations Internship*

-**Taylor Jones Partnership** (October 2015 - March 2016)
-*Operations Manager*

 ## Hobbies

-<b>Singing:</b> I have sung since I was very young and a member of presitgious choirs, such as the National Youth Choir of Great Britain.
-I now sing every week with the London International Gospel Choir.
+<b>Singing:</b> I have sung in several different choirs to date, with one of my proudest musical achievements being part of the National Youth Choir of Great Britain.
+I now sing every week with the King's Place Choir.

 <b>Baking:</b> I'm regularly baking for family and friends - banana and chocolate cake is my go-to!

-<b>Exercising:</b> It's really important for me to exercise regularly.
-I especially enjoy playing netball, going for runs and doing a box-fit class every now and then.

 <b>Travelling:</b> I enjoy visiting new places and discovering different cultures.
-My favourite recent trip was to Vietnam, in particular, the two-day trek I did through the tropical forests and caves of the Phong Nha National Park.
+My favourite recent trip was to Vietnam, in particular, a two-day trek we did through the tropical forests and caves of the Phong Nha National Park.